JoanneBogart/meeting-registration-form/doc/READMEmaintainers.md

 ### Updating Dependencies
 If you have to change the version of something, manually change it only in `Pipfile`.
 It’s possible to deploy an app with just `Pipfile`; Heroku will generate a suitable `Pipfile.lock`, but for predictability this is not normally the way one should operate.
 By generating `Pipfile.lock` yourself you guarantee that the same precise versions are used every time, until you want to change them.   `Pipfile.lock` can be generated by the utility `pipenv` (which, I must admit, I couldn’t manage to use.
 Instead I copied a `Pipfile.lock` generated by someone else who could.)

+### First Deploy (Deprecated)
+There have been enough changes in the way Heroku operates that much of the automation the README used to provide is broken.
+But, possibly of historical interest, here are old instructions back from when it worked:

+You can pretty much follow the instructions in README.md, but I suggest first creating your Heroku account, then starting over from the README page to do the actual deploy (I’m not positive but I think when I tried to continue immediately after creating my account the page I saw didn’t match the description in the README.
+But the next time around, with my account already created, it did.)

+If the deploy is successful, click **Manage app**, then **Settings**, and finally click **Reveal Config Vars**.
+There are two: DATABASE_URL and SECRET_KEY.
+Copy and save the values for both.
+DATABASE_URL at least should be saved in a protected place (no read access for anyone else).
+These values don’t change if you need to redeploy the application.
+They of course do change if you delete the application and start over with the same name.